-Welcome to the Gunflint Canoeing website, your online resource for information on Boundary Waters Canoe Area (BWCA) regulations, rules, wildlife, and suggestions for daily canoe trips and hikes from around the Flour Lake area.
-The Gunflint Trail is found in northern Minnesota, beginning in Grand Marais on Lake Superior, continuing through the Sawtooth Mountain range, over the Laurention Divide, and ending at Lake Saganaga.
-The Gunflint Trail is surrounded by the Boundary Waters Canoe Area Wilderness (BWCAW) and provides an excellent beginning to your wilderness adventures.
-Click here for BWCA day use or camping permits information.
+Welcome to the Gunflint Canoeing website, your online resource for information on canoe and hiking routes in and around the Boundary Waters Canoe Area Wilderness (BWCAW) off the Gunflint Trail.
+This site will also explain some regulations/rules of the BWCA, information on area wildlife, and suggestions for daily canoe trips and hikes around Flour Lake and Golden Eagle Lodge.
+The Gunflint Trail is found in northern Minnesota, beginning in Grand Marais on Lake Superior, continuing through a diverse forest of pine, birch, and aspen and finally ending after nearly 60 miles at Lake Saganaga.
+Completely surrounded by the BWCA, the Gunflint Trail provides an excellent beginning to your wilderness adventures by offering thousands of unique BWCA canoe routes through nearly 30 distinct entry points.

-Being a wilderness respite, the BWCA teems with the wildlife of northern Minnesota and the Gunflint Trail.
-The Gunflint Trail winds into the heart of a boreal forest, with a variety of animals that call this unique ecosystem home.
+Being a wilderness respite, the Gunflint Trail and BWCA is abundant with wildlife.
+Laying in the heart of a boreal forest, a variety of animals, both big and small, call this unique ecosystem home.